top of page

 We all have that one sweater from college or the old toys we can’t let go of because of memories.
 The emotional weight can make it feel impossible to part with anything.

-Solution: Tackle one category at a time (like books, or school papers), and give yourself permission to keep a few special items.
+Solution: Tackle one category at a time, like books or school papers.
+Give yourself permission to keep a few special items.
 If it's a photo or a letter, consider digitizing it.
 That way, you can hold onto the memory without keeping the physical item.
 For more ideas on preserving memories, check out THIS POST.

 2. The Fear of "What If I Need It Later?"